charnley/rmsd/README.rst

     Calculate RMSD for two XYZ structures, GitHub, http://github.com/charnley/rmsd, <commit hash or version number>

-Please remmeber to cite this implementation when using it for scientific publications.
+Please cite this project when using it for scientific publications.

 More usage examples
 -------------------